 Alforno is a family-friendly restaurant that is friendly-family run.
 When Bob married into an Italian-American family, he learned to share their passion not only for eating but also for cooking.
 He and his wife, Linda Giuca, the former long-time food editor of The Courant, were mentored by Giuliano Bugialli, the great Florentine cooking teacher, and cookbook author.

 The Zemmel family travels to Italy* frequently to search out ideas for new dishes and ingredients and to visit vineyards, oil producers and cheese makers.

 After celebrating twenty-five years in business, Alforno recently underwent a major renovation to create a sleek, contemporary bar, a more spacious dining room and a gleaming new kitchen.

 The bar was the brainchild of Bob’s son, Ben.
-At a time when many of his twenty- and thirty-something contemporaries are leaving the state for jobs elsewhere, Ben gave up a successful restaurant career in Boston to return to Connecticut and join the family business.
+At a time when many of his twenty- and thirty-something contemporaries are leaving the state for jobs elsewhere, Ben traded his successful restaurant career in Boston to return to Connecticut and join the family business.
 Both Ben and his wife, Michelle, who has 10 years of bartending experience, bring a “big city” sensibility to Alforno, evident in the modern vibe of the new bar.